beVietnam/gitlab-hooks/README.md

-# GitLab Webhooks
+# GitLab Webhook

-This is the custom webhooks for GitLab, which connects to Telegram through a bot.
+A custom GitLab webhook, connected to Telegram through a bot.

 ## Usage